armory/documentation/_spinnaker/install_dinghy.md

 #### Slack Notifications

-You can configure Dinghy to send pipeline update results to Slack:
+If you have configured Spinnaker to send Slack notifications for pipeline events (documentation [here](/spinnaker-install-admin-guides/slack-notifications)), you can configure Dinghy to send pipeline update results to Slack:

 ```bash
 $ hal armory dinghy slack enable --channel my-channel